intermine/bluegenes/docs/building.md

 sudo dokku tags:deploy appname v1
 ```

 Note that the tag `v1` needs to be unique for each deployment.
-It is common to use a version string and increment it for each deployment (might may not necessarily correspond with version releases).
+It is common to use a version string and increment it for each deployment (might not necessarily correspond with version releases).
 See the [dokku documentation](http://dokku.viewdocs.io/dokku/deployment/methods/images/#deploying-an-image-from-ci) for more information.

 ### Uberjar